KseniiaPetrova923/KseniiaPetrova923/README.md

 ### 🍀 A little about me:

 My name is Ksenia and I am a Juniour QA Engineer.
-Here I want to share some web and mobile testing portfolio items that were created during my studies.
+Here I want to share some web and mobile testing portfolio items that were created during my studies. 💻 Finished [functional software testing course](https://rusau.net/qa-from-scratch)

 ---